monhacks/crystalboard/docs/usage/index.md

 Landing on an end space means that the player has cleared the level.
 Like the branch space, the end space effect triggers even if the player has not completed the movement.
 It transitions the player to a post-level screen (and then back to the level selection menu.)

 The space-specific argument in the *space* entry of an end space indicates the stage of the level to be cleared by reaching this end space.
-An *ES\** constant from [constants/space_constants.asm](constants/space_constants.asm) is used for this.
+An *ES\** constant from [constants/space_constants.asm](constants/space_constants.asm) is used for this (refer to [this section](#game-navigation-and-progression) for more information about level stages and level progression in general).

 ## Board movement